 It was absolutely gorgeous along the river there this morning.
 I was even wearing my new tennis shoes.
-Hey, if you haven’t read my “Lessons Learned” about my tennis shoes you might want to read about that here < click to read the article >.
+Hey, if you haven’t read my “Lessons Learned” about my tennis shoes you might want to read about that under Lessons Learned.
 I did my stretches and headed north along the river enjoying the stiff breeze blowing the bugs and mosquitoes into oblivion.

 I have to admit I was a bit in la-la land as I was walking along.
 But then I got pulled back into reality.
 Let me share a series of photos with you and then I will talk some more…

 I am sure you saw everything I did, but what did it mean to you?

 Since you are probably not familiar with this river, especially this part of the river, I doubt you picked up on what all of this meant.
 But to me it meant I need to keep my Situational Awareness (SA) up all of the time.
 Let me go into the details and tell you what I saw…

 The river corridor here is owned by a government agency.
 Yeah, go figure.
 And they maintain this trail for walkers, bikers, and horseback riders to enjoy the riverside.
 It has probably been about a year since I walked this river trail.
 But, I’ve been walking it for probably 7 or 8 years now.
 And I enjoy it.
 But this is the first time I ever saw anything like:

 - The large soda cups.